 The identification of the effect of the sponsor over the results capitalizes on the fact that surfers qualified for the entire World Tour can be divided into two groups.
 The first group is sponsored by one of the four main event sponsors, while the second, by some other companies.
 Both groups are observed in different events, but only the first group could surf at events organized by their sponsor.
 Thus, the difference between the events is measured for both groups but also the difference between the groups.
-The difference between those differences is the effect of interest: The event dummies measure the difference between the events, while the dummy Mainspons (which is one if the surfer is sponsored by one of the four main sponsors) measures the difference between the groups.
+The difference between the events difference between the events, while the dummy Mainspons (which is one if the surfer is sponsored by one of the four main sponsors) measures the difference between the groups.
 Homeevent is one when one of the surfers of the main sponsors participates at an event organized by its sponsor.
 The variable Homeevent identifies if surfers perform differently on the event of their sponsor as compared to other events.